Mildred & Louis Resnick Library

 - Assistance with integrating library resources into your Vancko Hall courses

-If you would like to take advantage of our facilities, we can schedule your class session in our computer classroom (Bush 302), and/or give your students a tour of the library.
 To discuss instruction for your class, please email email@example.com or call 607-746-4635 and ask to speak with a Librarian.

 Faculty Open Educational Resources (OER) Information

 The Resnick Library has also created a LibGuide on OER Information for faculty and staff.
+You can reach out to the Scholarly Communications Librarian, Jenny Collins, for any questions or help as you start your OER exploration.

 The campus Program Lead for OER is Carrie Fishner; please notify her of any courses you are teaching that utilize OER materials.
 If you are converting a course to OER materials, please fill out this Memorandum of Understanding (pdf) and return to the Library Director.